An ETF, or exchange-traded fund, is a type of investment that you buy and sell through a stock exchange or investment company.

-Each ETF holds a unique ticker symbol used to identify it.
-Just like a stock, an ETF also includes a “bid” (highest price a buyer is willing to pay) and an “ask” (minimum price at which an investor is willing to sell).
+Each ETF gets a unique ticker symbol used to identify it.
+Just like a stock, an ETF also includes a “bid” (the highest price a buyer is willing to pay) and an “ask” (the minimum price at which an investor is willing to sell).
 The difference between those numbers is called the bid/ask spread.

-For popular ETFs with a lot of trading volume, the spread tends to be miniscule.
+For popular ETFs with a lot of trading volume, the spread tends to be minuscule.